 A human cadaver dog's detection skills depend greatly on its training, and the problem is that human remains are hard to come by.
 Trainers often use a combination of available "pseudoscents", and pigs.
 The problem with pseudoscents, says Mick Swindells, a retired police handler who works as a freelance trainer and handler in Blackpool, is that they represent a "snapshot" of death.
 As decomposition proceeds, the chemistry of the corpse evolves, causing its odour to change.
 "I'm trying to train a dog to find the whole video, not just a snapshot," he says.
 Pigs decompose in similarly to humans, and when buried they disturb the ground in a similar way.

 A number of research groups are searching for a more precise chemical signature of death.
 One approach is the "head space" technique perfumers use to identify the components of a scent in order to recreate it in the lab.
 In this case, small amounts of gas are collected from samples of dead flesh, or from soil in which remains have been buried.
 The volatile organic compounds given off by the dead flesh are analysed, using a method called gas chromatography-mass spectrometry, to identify their components.
 Once the compounds are identified, they can be used to make synthetic training tools for dogs or for building machines to detect these compounds.

 Swindells says: "The best thing about using a dog to detect cadavers, as opposed to machines, is that dogs have the ability to think.
 But that's also the worst thing about using dogs."
-This means that cadaver dogs appear to have sufficient intelligence to recognise a corpse across a range of environmental conditions.
+This means that cadaver dogs appear to have sufficient intelligence to recognize a corpse across a range of environmental conditions.
 However, they can also be distracted, for example by methane produced naturally in a peat bog (corpses also produce methane).